Chas McCormick Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.9 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in the league.
+- The 8.9 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in the league.

-- The left-hander's most recent appearance was on Thursday against the Houston Astros, when he threw five innings, surrendering four earned runs while allowing six hits.
+- The righty's last appearance was on Thursday against the Houston Astros, when he threw seven innings, surrendering one earned run while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.